sentrychris/psmonitor/README.md

 # psmonitor

-A simple system and network monitoring solution with real-time data transmission via a websocket server.
+A simple system and network monitoring solution with a built-in server for remote monitoring capabilities.

-This project includes [psutil](https://pypi.org/project/psutil/) scripts for gathering system and network statistics, and a [tornado](https://pypi.org/project/tornado/)-based websocket server for transmitting these statistics to connected clients.

-Psmonitor also includes a desktop application.

 ![app](./public/assets/app.png)